cephalization/megawave/packages/api/README.md

 - run `poetry install` to install all python project deps

-- run `poetry run flask run` to start api server on http://localhost:5000
+- run `poetry run python main.py` to start api server on http://localhost:5000

   - See [the docs](https://python-poetry.org/docs/basic-usage/#using-poetry-run) for more details